cburki/docker-insync/README.md

         insync \
         /usr/local/bin/manage_sync.sh <account>

 It will start a curses interface for selecting the files to synchronize.
+You could also manage the files to ignore.

+    docker exec \
+        -i \
+        -t \
+        insync \
+        /usr/local/bin/manage_ignore.sh <account>

+It will start a curses interface to manage the ignore list.